|Last updated 23 August 2022

 Stan Gajda on mud flats 15 miles south of Derby.
 While operated by RAAF No.1 Photographic Reconnaissance

 Unit based at Hughes airfield NT, Buffalo A51-5 had struck the ground here on Mowanjum Mission on 25 September

 Remaining wreckage comprised the battered and corroded port wing, rear fuselage section with attached horizontal tailplane, undercarriage, spinner and other parts.
 RAAF paintwork on the wing had faded due to exposure to the weather, revealing the previous Dutch orange triangle emblem and Netherlands East Indies Air Force serial B3-174 on the leading edge.
 RAAF records quote A51-5 was previously B3-185 while A51-14 was ex B3-174, so some airframe parts swapping must have taken place in USAAC or RAAF service.

 Stan collected all of the Buffalo remains and moved them to the town of Derby for storage.

 A51-5 was one of 21 Buffalo fighters being shipped to NEI but diverted to Australia in March 1942 because of the Japanese invasion of NEI.
 They were taken over by the USAAF in Australia and a few months later 17 were assigned to RAAF to become A51-1 to A51-17.
 During 1943 the surviving RAAF Buffaloes were returned to the US 5th Air Force in Australia.

 In September 1981 Robert Greinert's team from HARS who had collected the two Beaufighter centre-sections from Kalumburu (see above) stopped at Derby on their way back to Sydney.
 Stan Gajda donated his Buffalo parts collection, which was loaded on to the truck.

-Crash wreckage of at least two other RAAF Buffalo accidents were later added to the parts collection, which changed hands and moved to New Zealand with an Australian enthusiast.
-The collection had a value because of the rarity of the Brewster Buffalo and was sold to a US warbird owner in California.
+Crash wreckage of at least two other RAAF Buffalo accidents were later added to the parts collection, which changed hands and moved to New Zealand with Australian aviation enthusiast Graham Orphan.
+The rarity of the Brewster Buffalo gave this collection value and it was on-sold to a US warbird owner in California.
 In 2003 the parts collection was acquired by the Aviodrome museum at Lelystad, Netherlands and moved there.
 In the meantime it is believed parts from the collection were used to add authenticity to the construction of two full-scale replica Buffalo airframes for display in museums in New York and The Netherlands.

 Photo: Frank F. Smith collection